eradiate/eradiate/docs/rst/user_guide/data/spectra-us76_u86_4.rst

 estimated in the worst case scenarios, so that the average accuracy is in fact better than the reported accuracy.
-Nevertheless, we plan to generate a new version of the data set with finer wavenumber and pressure mesh to improve the interpolation accuracy.
+Nevertheless, we plan to generate a new version of the data set with finer wavenumber and pressure meshes to improve the interpolation accuracy.